moderndatacompany/dataos.info/docs/products/data_product/examples/firstdp.md

 3. [DataOS CLI](/interfaces/cli/) Version should be `dataos-cli 2.26.39` or greater.

-4. It is recommended that the Data Product artifacts (configuration files) be stored in a Bitbucket repository for better collaboration, as shown below, while building the data product.
+4. It is recommended that the Data Product artifacts (configuration files) be stored in a Bitbucket repository for better collaboration, as shown below, while building the Data Product.
 To initialize the Bitbucket repository, follow steps 1 and 2 mentioned [in this document](/products/data_product/recipes/ci_cd/#1-create-a-bit-bucket-repository).

     ```sql
     data-product-deployment